michaelmusty/.dotfiles/README.markdown

 and uses non-login shells, with an attempt to control the environment to stop shells thinking they have access to an X display.

+The configuration file is created with `m4(1)` to allow specifying a colour theme.
+This is just because I use a different colour for my work session.
+The default is a dark grey.

 The configuration for Bash includes a `tmux` function designed to make `attach` into the default command if no arguments are given and sessions do already exist.
 The default command is normally `new-session`.